neu-se/software-day-23/index.md

 For full consideration, please complete [this form](https://forms.gle/ENyNdduh7jHMj1TH7) by September 8, 2023.
 Speakers will be notified of the talk length and time slot by September 13th, 2023.

 ### Registration
+We ask that all who are planning to attend the event register in advance so that we can have an accurate headcount for food and drink.
+Registration will open in September 2023.

 ### Schedule